The Coshocton Ohio Hot Air Balloon Festival ~ June 8, 9, & 10, 2017

 Hometown: St. Charles, IL

 Trivia: Alex was born and raised in Coshocton County and still has family in the area.
-He got his start in ballooning as an observer along with his dad at the 1985 festival and earned his pilot's license in 1987.
-He continues to return to Coshocton every June to fly its beautiful rolling hills and valleys.
-Alex is the Director of Inside Sales and Operations at Nelsen Steel Company in Franklin Park, IL.
+He got his start in ballooning as an observer along with his dad in 1985 and earned his pilot's license in 1987.
+He returns to Coshocton every June to fly its beautiful rolling hills and valleys.
 His wife, Monica is his crew chief and they have 2 sons, Alex T and Nick.
-Together with his sons, Alex has traveled to Philmont Scout Ranch in 2013 and 2015 hiking several mountains with the highest elevation being 12,585 feet.
+Alex’s balloon, Zee-nith, is a tribute to his mentor and the founder of the Coshocton Hot Balloon Festival, Professor Z – Bob Zanella.

 Pilot: Tim Midura